hytromo/push-changes-to-server/README.md

 After you save the file, you can run these tasks through `Tasks->Run Task`.

 If you want, you can bind a shortcut to `Tasks->Run Task` to access it more quickly.

+## I need to restart the server after its code is changed

+This project doesn't do this.
+Run your dev server with something like `nodemon` that autodetects changes.